zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/conditions-and-filters.md

 Apply conditions to the source content during fetching and/or rendering phase. {% .lead %}

-In order to have full control over a dynamic content it is important to understand that there are different types of conditions executed at different moments of the rendering workflow.
-Learn them individually, their differences and how to combine them.
+It's important to understand the different types of conditions in dynamic content, their differences in execution time or dynamic values support, and learn how to combine them effectively.

 | Type | Description | Execution Time | Dynamic Support |
 | ---- | ----------- | -------------- | --------------- |